 One downside to mechanical keyboards is that they can get pretty expensive.
 This is why the Redragon K552 is a great addition to this list of the best mechanical keyboards.
-It goes for under $40 and doesn’t sacrifice on quality too much.
+It goes for under $40 and doesn’t sacrifice quality too much.
 Its Amazon reviews are great.
-You may be missing a number pad and the keyboard is small, but you can’t complain much considering the price point.
+You may be missing a number pad, and the keyboard is small, but you can’t complain much considering the price point.
 Plus, some users may consider that an advantage.

 2. Razer BlackWidow V3 Pro Wireless

 Razer is a giant in the gaming industry.
 Their PC peripherals are known for quality and great looks.
-And while you usually have to pay a premium for their brand, their mechanical keyboards don’t necessarily cost a fortune when compared to the competition.
+And while you usually have to pay a premium for their brand, their mechanical keyboards don’t necessarily cost a fortune compared to the competition.